jtipsn/jamnat-github.io/index.md

 ### 6.1 Push to GitHub
 Push your local commits to the GitHub repository: git push origin main
-When pushing a broswer prompt will pop up asking for a login.
+When pushing, a broswer prompt will pop up asking for a login.
 Once you authenticate, the commit will be get pushed to the github repo

 - `origin` refers to your GitHub repository.
 - `main` is the default branch name (if your repository uses `master` instead of `main`, use `master`).